ansys/pyansys-dev-guide/doc/source/content-writing/rst-files-writers/collapsible-sections.rst

    file in the ``doc/source`` directory and to your list of documentation requirements.
    For more information, see :ref:`add_sphinx_extensions`.

-   To see and use the collapsible sections that are shown only as an image.s on this page, see :ref:`app_and_services_logging`.
+   To see and use the collapsible sections that are shown only as an image on this page, see :ref:`artifact_download`.
 To see how the collapsible sections on this page are formatted, click the **Show Source** link in the page's right pane.
    As described in :ref:`rst_file_formatting`, you can copy content from the TXT version of this file and then paste it directly into one of your RST files for reuse, modifying it as needed.

-Here is an image of two collapsible sections.
+Here is an image of the three collapsible sections.
 Clicking a collapsible section expands it so that additional information is shown.

 .. image:: ..//_static/collapsible_sections.png
-   :alt: Collapsible sections on a custom PyAnsys logger
+   :alt: Collapsible sections for downloading artifacts